telerik/kendo-ui-core/docs/controls/editors/editor/how-to/drag-and-drop-images.md

 # Drag and Drop Images

 The example below demonstrates how to drag and drop images to the Kendo UI Editor.

-The demo uses a TreeView as an image source, however, this is not required.
-Any custom HTML markup can be used in combination with the [Kendo UI Drag and Drop framework](http://demos.telerik.com/kendo-ui/web/dragdrop/index.html).
+The demo uses a TreeView as an image source.
+However, this is not required and you can use any custom HTML markup in combination with the [Kendo UI Drag and Drop framework](http://demos.telerik.com/kendo-ui/web/dragdrop/index.html).

 ###### Example